This country-specific Q&A provides an overview of Employment & Labour laws and regulations applicable in Norway.

-Through case law and major collective agreements, a requirement has developed for there to be an information and consultation process involving elected employee representatives prior to the decision to reorganize a company being made by the board of directors.
-There is no mandatory requirement to inform and consult with employee representatives unless 10 employees or more are to have their employment terminated.
+Through case law and major collective agreements, a requirement has developed for an information and consultation process involving elected employee representatives prior to the decision to reorganize a company.
+There is no mandatory requirement to inform and consult with employee representatives unless 10 employees or more are to have their employment terminated, the company is bound by collective wage agreements or has more than 50 employees.
 However, the court will always intensify the test of the “objectively justifiable reasons” if a redundancy process was not subject to consultations before the decision was made.

-The notice of dismissal must be in writing.
+The notice of dismissal shall be in writing.
 It must be handed over to the employee personally or sent by registered mail.
-The notice must include information about the right to dispute the validity of the termination of employment, and additional information regarding
+The notice shall include information on the right to dispute the validity of the termination of employment, and additional information regarding

 the right to demand a negotiation meeting with the employer,

-the right to remain in one’s post after the end of the notice period until a final ruling is made by the court,
+the right to remain in one’s post after the end of the notice period until a final ruling is made by a court,

 the right to claim compensation for damages,